-TrueType Fonts (TTF) - Software Level Dependent
+TrueType Fonts or OpenType (TrueType Style) Fonts - Software Level Dependent

-TrueType fonts fonts loaded into the system fonts folder on your computer can be used by your software.
+TrueType fonts and TrueType-style OpenType fonts loaded into the system fonts folder on your computer can be used by your software.
 These fonts utilize vector shapes in the creation of the letterforms and those vector shapes are converted into wireframe stitch elements by your software.